Winning-Software/loom-spinner/README.md

 > **Required?** ❌
 >
 > Set which version of Node to install in your container.
 Is ignored if the `--disable-node` flag is
 > passed, or if Node is disabled in your projects `spinner.yaml` file.
-Equivalent to setting `options.environment.node.version = x`
+Equivalent to setting
-> in your projects Spinner config.
+> `options.environment.node.version: x` in your projects Spinner config.

+> #### Option: --database
+>
+> **Required?** ❌
+>
+> Set which database driver to use with your environment.
+The default (and currently only) database driver is `sqlite3`.
+> Accepted values are currently `sqlite` and `sqlite3`.
+If using the default, SQLite is installed inside your PHP
+> container and a mapping created to the `/sqlite` directory in your project.
+This argument is ignored if
+> `--disabled-database` is set.

+> #### Option: --disable-database
+>
+> **Required?** ❌
+>
+> Does not install a database with your environment.
+Equivalent to setting `options.environment.database.enabled: false`
+> in your Spinner config.

 > #### Option: --disable-node
 >
 > **Required?** ❌
 >
 > Disables Node for your environment, so it isn't included in your PHP container.
-Equivalent to setting `options.environment.node.enabled = false`
+Equivalent to setting
-> in your Spinner config.
+> `options.environment.node.enabled: false` in your Spinner config.

 > #### Option: --disable-server
 >
 > **Required?** ❌
 >
 > Does not install a webserver (so no Nginx).
-Useful if you just need a PHP container to run
-> unit tests or something.
+Useful if you just need a PHP container to run unit tests or something.

 > #### Option: --disable-xdebug
 >
 > **Required?** ❌
 >
 > Do not install XDebug in your environment.
-Equivalent to setting `options.environment.php.xdebug = false`
+Equivalent to setting `options.environment.php.xdebug = false` in your
-> in your project Spinner config.
+> projects Spinner config.

 ## XDebug Setup